roelderickx/hikingmap/README.md

 # Hikingmap

 A python script to render GPX track(s) on a minimum amount of pages.
-For installation instructions and additional requirements please visit [the hikingmap web page](https://roel.derickx.be/hikingmap/).
+For installation instructions and additional requirements please consult the documentation or visit [the hikingmap web page](https://roel.derickx.be/hikingmap/).

 ## Usage